EricLBuehler/candle-lora/README.md

 Specifically, `candle-lora` is able to convert `Linear`, `Conv1d`, `Conv2d`, and `Embedding` into their respective LoRA counterparts.
 To improve inference performance, both merging and unmerging LoRA weights are also implemented.

-## Ergonomics
-Because swapping out and selecting layers is tedious and can be error-prone for medium to large models, I am developing a library that automates the process: [`candle-lora-macro`](https://github.com/EricLBuehler/candle-lora-macro).

 ## How to use
 1) In your model structs, replace any concrete `Linear`, `Conv1d`, `Conv2d`, or `Embedding` types with `Box<dyn ...LayerLike>`.
 This will allow `candle-lora` to